Volunteer Support Group Facilitator Role

-PeerTalk Support Groups are for individuals who experience depression/anxiety, bipolar or other similar conditions.
+PeerTalk Support Groups are for individuals who experience depression, anxiety or similar distress.

 The Support Group meetings are facilitated by two Facilitators who receive initial and ongoing training from PeerTalk.

 We are currently developing other voluntary roles within PeerTalk which will support aspects of our work other than facilitating at our groups.
 Further information will be shared here as these developments take shape.

 However, in terms of our support groups, we are recruiting a team of 12 Volunteer Facilitators for a brand new peer support group in Sunderland, which will start in May 2020.
 The support group will meet every Tuesday evening, 7.30 - 9pm at City Space, 3 Chester Road, Sunderland, SR1 3SD.
 Applicants will need to be available on a Tuesday evening.

 Additionally, we are recruiting a further 6 Volunteer Facilitators for each of our existing peer support groups in Gateshead and Whitley Bay.